Welcome to Part 4 of our Web Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.

 (CommentLuv)

-WordPress has a built-in commenting feature that lets your site users engage with your site, post comments, reply to existing comments and participate in discussions.
+The native WordPress commenting system lets your visitors interact with your website, post comments, reply to existing comments and participate in discussions.

-You can enhance the WordPress native commenting feature with a number of third-party plugins that integrate with social media, helping to share and spread your content online.
+You can enhance the WordPress native commenting feature with 3rd-party plugins that integrate your comments with social media, helping to spread and share them around.

-For example, with a plugin like CommentLuv (Premium version), you can make your blog more attractive to commenters by offering them a choice of backlinks if they like, tweet, or plus1 your content.
-This plugin will visit the site of the comment author while they type their comment and retrieve their last blog posts, which they can include with their comment when they click submit.
+For example, with a WordPress plugin like CommentLuv (Premium version), you can create more user engagement on your website.
+The plugin encourages readers to comment using SEO and social rewards like adding twitter usernames to comments, using keywords in the name, social enticements for content-sharing, and search-indexable backlinks.
+This plugin will visit the site of the comment author while they are typing their comment and retrieve their latest blog posts, which they can choose to include with their comment after clicking the submit button.

-(CommentLuv can encourage a greater level of commenting and improve user engagement on your website or blog.)
+(CommentLuv Premium version can encourage a greater level of commenting and create more user engagement on your web site.)

 (SocialLinkMachine – WordPress content distribution plugin)

-- Social Bookmarking Sites: e.g. Bitly, Diigo, Plurk, Zotero, etc.
+- Social Bookmarking Platforms: e.g. Delicious, Linkagogo, Instapaper, Zotero, etc.

-Also, if you would like to know more about setting up social media monitoring (so you can get actionable information about your content distribution campaigns), we have written a detailed article on social media monitoring tools that are worth knowing about.
-Go here to learn more about this:
+Also, if you would like to know more about setting up social media tracking (so you can get useful information about your content distribution efforts), we have written a comprehensive article about social media monitoring tools that are worth checking out and knowing about.
+Go here to learn more:

 Kickstart Your WordPress Traffic System